johnwdunn20/250Club/client/DevelopmenNotes.md

   Next Steps:
   - Setup SupaBase DB and Auth
   - Figure out how styling options - trying out react native elements now
+    - Might just be easier to use claude.
+Start with a theme and go from there
   - Desing mobile screens for MVP and journey from sign on, connect, use, sign out, others?
     - Login
     - Profile that lets you log out